hashicorp/terraform/website/docs/providers/index.html.markdown

 cloud or self-hosted).
 Providers can also offer local utilities for tasks like generating random numbers for unique resource names.

-## Providers on the Terraform Registry
+## Providers in the Terraform Registry

 The [Terraform Registry](https://registry.terraform.io/browse/providers)
 is the main directory of publicly available Terraform providers, and hosts